iamricky/thirsty-nails/README.md

 open that file, you'll see it declares a `cljs-for-js-devs.core` namespace.
 All ClojureScript source files should follow this pattern.

+We use a library called [Reagent](http://reagent-project.github.io/), which is a thin ClojureScript interface to React.
+We mount the main React component (defined in `cljs_for_js_devs/app.cljs`) inside the `#root` element in our HTML.

-Feel free to make changes to the core namespace and hit save. shadow-cljs will pick up on those changes, recompile your code, and hot-reload your browser.
+Feel free to make changes to the app namespace and hit save. shadow-cljs will pick up on those changes, recompile your code, and hot-reload your browser.

 You're now all set-up to start writing ClojureScript code.
 You can install